 Predicting stratospheric variations can be done either empirically using statistical methods or, as considered here, dynamically using numerical models.
-Miyakoda et al. (1970) pioneered attempts to develop numerical predictions of the stratosphere but their 14-day GCM simulation for March 1965 was not successful at capturing the sudden warming that occurred.
-The February
+Miyakoda et al. (1970) pioneered attempts to develop numerical predictions of the stratosphere, but their 14 d GCM simulation for March 1965 was not successful at capturing the sudden warming that occurred.
+The February 1979 SSW was the first to be successfully simulated and also the first observed from space (Palmer, 1981a, b) using newly introduced operational temperature soundings of the stratosphere (Miller et al., 1980).
+The successful simulation of the 1979 SSW by Butchart et al. (1982) was initialized 5 d prior to the peak of the warming but relied on prescribed lower boundary conditions at the tropopause.
+In subsequent numerical forecasts Simmons and Strüfing (1983) and Mechoso et al. (1985) found this SSW was predictable up to 10 and 5 d ahead, respectively.